jaimemorales52/appDockerizada/README.md

 There are three different endpoints:

-localhost:8090/healthCheck -> it checks if the application has runned correctly.
+localhost:8090/healthCheck -> it checks if the application has run correctly.

-localhost:8090/generateChange -> it changes a text to uppercase, it a simple POST method, the important of this project is that you can use Swagger, Spring Boot and generate a Docker.
+localhost:8090/generateChange -> it changes a text to uppercase, it is a simple POST method, the importance of this project is that you can use Swagger, Spring Boot and generate a Docker image.
 Example: RequestBody {"text":"JAIME"}.
 ResponseBody {"text":"IÑIGO", "change":"jaime"}

 localhost:8090/getAllChanges -> it shows all the changes that the application has done.